Intertwining Markov Processes via Matrix Product Operators

 \emph{\textbf{Acknowledgements.}}—We thank Cristian Giardinà for helpful discussions.
 JL acknowledges discussions on related topics with Paul Fendley, Juan P. Garrahan, Robert Jack, Hosho Katsura, Katja Klobas, Linhao Li, Laurens Lootens, and Wei Tang.
 RF thanks Zolt\'{a}n Bajnok and Istv\'{a}n M. Sz\'{e}cs\'{e}nyi for very inspiring discussions on isospectral spin chains, defects and matrix product operators during an early stage of this project.
 JL and FV acknowledge support by the UKRI Grant No. EP/Z003342/1.
-JL and FV would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Quantum Field Theory with Boundaries, Impurities, and Defects" where work on this paper was undertaken.
+JL and FV thank the Isaac Newton Institute for Mathematical Sciences, for support and hospitality during the programme ``Quantum Field Theory with Boundaries, Impurities, and Defects" where work on this paper was undertaken.
 This work was supported by EPSRC grant No. EP/R014604/1.
+JdG was supported by the Australian Research Council.
 RF was supported by INdAM (GNFM), the FAR UNIMORE project CUP-E93C23002040005, and by the PRIN project CUP-E53D23002220006.